Level 2 Lesson 30.1 – Exactly Here?

 Adverb 就 can also be used before Verb 在, to stress more emphasis on the affirmation.

-A 在 B, means that A is at/in/on location B.
+A 在 B, means that A is at or in or on location B.

-A 就在 B, means A IS at/in/on location B. Or A exactly/precisely is at/in/on Location B. Also much more emphasized.
+A 就在 B, means A IS at or in or on location B. Or A exactly or precisely is at or in or on location B. Also much more emphasized.

 For example,